Fall Tablescapes to Create a Memorable Dinner Party

 Start with the mood, not the menu

-Most hosts begin with what they’re serving, but truly memorable tablescapes are designed around the desired atmosphere.
+Most hosts begin with what they’re serving, but the most memorable tablescapes are designed around the atmosphere you want to create.
 Do you want intimate and moody, festive and vibrant, or calm and refined?
 Define this before selecting flowers, linens, or place settings.

-• For cozy intimacy, lean into darker palettes, like deep aubergine, espresso, and olive.
+• For coziness, lean into darker palettes, like deep aubergine, espresso, and olive.

 • For festive gatherings, highlight harvest tones like ochre, cinnamon, and bronze.

-• For timeless refinement, embrace tonal neutrals layered with texture.
+• For a timeless atmosphere, embrace tonal neutrals layered with texture.

 You can also use lighting to help define the mood.
 Layering candlelight with low-wattage lamps or sconces can help set the ambiance before guests even sit down.